My Path to Enrollment and Beyond

 Financial Aid, Registration and Drop for Non-Payment

 You can register for your classes before your financial aid is completed.
 However, please note that your financial aid application and all requested information must be finalized before the payment deadline on your College bill.
-If your financial aid is not completed by the payment deadline, you must make alternate payment arrangements with the Bursar’s Office or you may be dropped from your classes.
+If your financial aid is not completed by the payment deadline, you may be dropped from your classes.
+The College Tuition Payment Plan is an option that keeps courses from being dropped for non-payment.
 It is important that you login to your MyCCP account to confirm that you have no outstanding financial aid requirements before the payment deadline.

 For Financial Aid office hours and more information, please visit myccp.online/financial-aid.